TempeHS/.github/profile/README.md

 🍿 Fun facts - No hamsters were hurt in the process of making these resources.

-🧙 Remember, anyone can make something, but they need someone with the skill to design it first.
-Don't be a maker; be a designer.
+🧙 Creation without design is just chaos with ambition.
+Anyone can add to the noise, but designers shape the silence between it.